-Travis Scott quiets his own worst habits on 'Astroworld'
+Travis Scott quiets his own worst habits on 'Astroworld': EW review

 Astroworld mostly holds itself together despite its aggressive number of moving parts, which includes a half-rapping Frank Ocean (“Carousel”); Sheck Wes interpolating Three 6 Mafia (“No Bystanders”); Scott, over a Tame Impala beat, deciding not to smoke weed out of post-coital respect for Kylie Jenner (“Skeletons”); and weaving James Blake, Kid Cudi, and Stevie Wonder’s harmonica together for a baptismal highlight (“Stop Trying to Be God”).
 These hairpin turns are tied together by kaleidoscopic riffs that evoke the sort of twisted naive wonder seen on the cover.
 The monolithic keys that dramatize the second half of “NC-17” and “Houstonfornication”’s wistful backdrop are two of the most entrancing moments in hip-hop production this year.

 Astroworld is also about paying homage, sampling 2 Live Crew (“Sicko Mode”), cribbing Goodie Mob’s “Cell Therapy” (“5% Tint”), and honoring hometown great DJ Screw (“R.I.P.
 Screw”) over an aggressively angelic mix of Swae Lee’s coos and candy-sweet keys.
 The album admirably becomes a place for reverence and fist-swinging psychedelia, but apparently also one without much room for the star’s own voice.
-While he cuts down on the weak punchlines, Scott’s verse performances rarely show emotional complexity beyond vague brooding in designer clothes.
+While he cuts down on the weak punchlines, Scott’s verses rarely show emotional complexity beyond vague brooding in designer clothes.
 “Stargazing” stretches that drama out of Scott’s voice for Astroworld’s peak, while closer “Coffee Bean” — likely a look into his romance with Kylie — has some of the specificity that’s been chronically absent from his lyrics (“Your family told you I’m a bad move/Plus I’m already a black dude”).
 But there’s so much going on in Astroworld’s maximalist restless soundscape, it’s clear the park founder’s humanity isn’t the main attraction.
 Travis Scott’s persona still isn’t as sharp as his production — but again, he’s mainly here for the vibes.
+B

 Comments